ZhuiCode/liburi/README.md

 There are no special build requirements; a working C compiler and build environment will be sufficient.

-liburi has not yet been ported to non-Unix-like environments, although it ought to build inside Cygwin.
+liburi has not yet been ported to non-Unix-like environments, and will install as a shared library on macOS rather than a framework, and it ought to build inside Cygwin.

+[Contributions](#contributing) for building properly as a DLL with Visual Studio or a framework with Xcode and so on are welcome.

 See also the additional requirements when [building from source](#building-from-source).

+## Using liburi

+The public interface to liburi is in [`liburi.h`](liburi.h).
+You should link your program with `-luri`.
+Both the header and library will be installed in `/usr/local` unless a different prefix is specified when building, and so you may need to provide a corresponding `-I` flag to your compiler and `-L` flag to your linker.

+Parse URIs with `uri_create_str()`; destroy them with `uri_destroy()`; obtain information about them with `uri_info()`; and reconstitute them into strings with `uri_str()`.

+A more complete and detailed function reference is provided in DocBook 5 format, along with generated Unix (`nroff`) manual page and HTML versions.

 ## Bugs and feature requests